grange85/ahfow-www/_posts/2021/2021-01-25-video-dean-wareham-vs-cheval-sombre-live.md

 Sadly Cheval Sombre's decision to sit down and play means we don't see too much of him.

-{% aavid "voaRwlLks0k" "Dean Wareham vs Cheval Sombre - My Rifle, My Pony and Me (January 2019)" %}
+{% ahfowvideo "voaRwlLks0k" "Dean Wareham vs Cheval Sombre - My Rifle, My Pony and Me (January 2019)" %}

-{% aavid "Hz5QxUAIRfc" "Dean Wareham vs Cheval Sombre - Wayfaring Stranger (January 2019)" %}
+{% ahfowvideo "Hz5QxUAIRfc" "Dean Wareham vs Cheval Sombre - Wayfaring Stranger (January 2019)" %}

 * _I was once sitting in the front row at a Cheval Sombre gig and [didn't see much](https://flic.kr/p/dvtyr4)!_